Analyzing Xponential Fitness (XPOF) and Its Competitors

-Xponential Fitness (NYSE:XPOF – Get Rating) is one of 28 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it weigh in compared to its competitors?
-We will compare Xponential Fitness to similar businesses based on the strength of its dividends, profitability, analyst recommendations, earnings, institutional ownership, valuation and risk.
+Xponential Fitness (NYSE:XPOF – Get Rating) is one of 28 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it weigh in compared to its rivals?
+We will compare Xponential Fitness to similar businesses based on the strength of its earnings, dividends, analyst recommendations, institutional ownership, risk, profitability and valuation.

 Insider & Institutional Ownership

 60.7% of Xponential Fitness shares are held by institutional investors.
 Comparatively, 48.0% of shares of all “Miscellaneous amusement & recreation services” companies are held by institutional investors.
 69.3% of Xponential Fitness shares are held by insiders.
 Comparatively, 25.0% of shares of all “Miscellaneous amusement & recreation services” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This table compares Xponential Fitness and its competitors’ net margins, return on equity and return on assets.
+This table compares Xponential Fitness and its rivals top-line revenue, earnings per share and valuation.

 |Xponential Fitness